 UK legal firms: how to retain your best marketing and business development professionals

-As marketing and sales recruitment specialists, we support businesses and professionals across almost all industries and specialisms.
+As marketing, sales and business development recruitment specialists, we support businesses and professionals across almost all industries and specialisms.

 Our own Mark Harris leads our marketing and business development recruitment team within the professional services sector, plus our investor relations recruitment team across all UK sectors.